 The story tells that Lord MacQuillan, whose family built the castle in the 16th century, imprisoned his only daughter in the North-East tower after she turned down the marriage her father had organised.
 The determined young lady, Maeve Roe, was already in love.
 The love of her life, Reginald O’Cahan, helped Maeve Roe out of her prison, and together they escaped into the Mermaid’s Cave.
 With the small rowing boat waiting for them in the cave, the young couple was supposed to disappear into freedom.

 The surges of the rough the Atlantic Ocean threw the boat on the cliffs.
 Reginald’s body was soon found in the sea, but Maeve Roe was never discovered.
 The legend tells that she’s still haunting in her prison tower today.

-If you’re a curious child like me and want to descend into the cave, know that you’ll do it at your own responsibility.
+If you’re a curious child like me and want to descend into the cave, please know that you’ll do it at your own responsibility.
 Going down on low tide is fairly easy, but be careful on the slippery rocks – and remember to look for the falling rocks.

 Dunluce Castle was no doubt an impressive place to visit, but I would lie if I said I didn’t enjoy exploring the Mermaid’s Cave even more.
 Luckily we were curious enough to follow the stairs down, as I hadn’t come across with the cave on the pages of guidebooks prior to our visit.

 Even Giant’s Causeway is more than just Giant’s Causeway